-#13 Updated by DimitriPilot3 about 8 years ago
+#13 Updated by DimitriPilot3 over 10 years ago

 I meant in comment 6 that the Pad::GetStatus() function call in GetData() (the former, not the latter) isn't causing the problem, as I put a breakpoint right below it (using VS2008's debugger) and noticed that the resulting struct is unaffected/constant (the A button bit remains set when the problem occurs for example).